Phauthentic/project-template/readme.md

 ## Documentation

-Please see the [./docs](/docs/index.md) folder in this repository for documentation.
+Please see the [/docs](/docs/index.md) folder in this repository for the documentation.

 ## License